anrisakaki/anrisakaki.github.io/_pages/research.md

 ### Firm-level response to mandated maternity leave extension: Evidence from the Vietnamese Enterprise Census

-### The mental health costs of structural transformation in Vietnam
+### From slums to fFactories: Assessing the mental health impacts of structural transformation among the urban poor in Bangladesh
+_with Abu Siddique, Michael Vlassopoulos, Nusaiba Binte Zakaria_

+### Using psychological intervensions to increase female worker hiring in Pakistan
-_with Abu Siddique_
+_with Abu Siddique and Waqar Wadho_